unpackdev/solgo/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![PkgGoDev](https://pkg.go.dev/badge/github.com/txpull/solgo)](https://pkg.go.dev/github.com/txpull/solgo)

-# Solidity Parser in Golang
+# Solidity Parser in Go

-SolGo contains a Solidity parser written in Golang, using Antlr and AntlrGo for grammar parsing.
+SolGo contains a Solidity parser written in Go, using Antlr and AntlrGo for grammar parsing.
 The aim of this project is to provide a tool to parse Solidity source code into a structured format, enabling further analysis.

 The parser is generated from a Solidity grammar file using Antlr, producing a lexer, parser, and listener using AntlrGo.
 This allows for the syntactic analysis of Solidity code, transforming it into a parse tree that can be traversed and manipulated.

-This project is ideal for developers working with Solidity smart contracts who wish to leverage the power and efficiency of Golang for their analysis tools.
+This project is ideal for developers working with Solidity smart contracts who wish to leverage the power and efficiency of Go for their analysis tools.

 ## Disclaimer